 As with everything we do on campus, accessibility on social media is a top priority.
 See the Accessible Social Media guide for best practice and platform specific accessibility information.

-Be clear and transparent about what you’re trying to do.
+Be clear and transparent about what you’re doing.
 Is your goal to disseminate information?
-To interact with parents, students or prospective Vikings?
+To interact with parents, students or prospective students?
 To seek feedback or advice?
 State your purpose from the outset, and live that purpose daily.
 Don’t change goals or tactics in the middle of the game; you’ll throw off and potentially alienate those who’ve been interacting with you.

 Remember, you’re representing Western.
 Put thought into what you say and do on behalf of the university.
 Keep your personal views separate, and don’t post political comments or statements on social issues.
 Don’t publish content containing slurs, personal insults or attacks, profanity or obscenity, and don’t engage in any conduct on a social media site that would not be acceptable in Western workplaces or classrooms.